-The original Route 66 first ran North-South, parallel to the Railroad tracks.
-But in the 1930s, the route was changed to an East-West axis to provide the first paved road crossing in New Mexico.
+The original Route 66 first ran north-south, parallel to the Railroad tracks.
+But in the 1930s, the route was changed to an east-west axis to provide the first paved road crossing in New Mexico.
 Route 66 brought increased travelers and economic activity through Albuquerque for a time, but the completion of Interstate-40 and Interstate-25 in the 1960s diverted traffic to the more efficient highway system.

-In the 1960s the completion of Interstate-40 and Interstate-25 diverted traffic away from Route 66.
 The businesses that targeted Route 66-related travel slowly disappeared and fell into disrepair.
-Today, there is renewed interest in historic Route 66, and the corridor is now a world renowned attraction.
+Today, there is renewed interest in historic Route 66, and the corridor is now a world-renowned attraction.
 National and international tourists travel along this corridor and seek to experience diverse communities and beautiful landscapes, colorful neon signs, and classic roadside architecture along its pathway.
 The route still runs through the heart of Albuquerque along Central Avenue and bisects the Rail Trail corridor.

-The changes that came with El Camino, the railroad, and Route 66 have altered the lives of Burqueños and determined the course of the development of the entire city.
-Without their influence, Albuquerque would not be the city that it is today.
+The arrival of El Camino, the railroad, and Route 66 altered the lives of Albuquerque's residents and influenced the development of the entire city.